30 Jun How Millennials Shop for Wedding Venues

 The amount of media and messages being thrown at millennials has made them very savvy at sniffing out marketing – heads go down to phones during TV commercials, new tabs open if there’s a pre-roll YouTube ad, and listeners tap the 15-second fast-forward button during podcast ads.

 What Venues Should Know: The key to being heard for those in hospitality and wedding marketing, then, is finding the right distribution point as well as message so you can be confident they’ll value it.
 Make sure you’re listed (and invest in premium placement) for venue-listing platforms.
 Instagram ads, now with the power of Facebook’s ad muscle, allow very granular targeting, and could be a worthwhile investment for a venue that promotes a post targeted only at local women who follow @theknot, for example.
 The aforementioned custom Snapchat Geofilters act as native, guest-distributed ads, and are an easy way to capture impressions.
 Even print – that “dinosaur” you always hear about – can also still be effective.
-We’ve continued to see venues, vendors, and brides find value in our print event brochures, because they’re handed to brides during a site visit.
+We’ve continued to see venues, vendors, and couples find value in our print event brochures, because they’re handed to couples during a site visit.
 It’s that in-hand distribution after they’ve shown initial interest that continues to make this product a success.

 They Spend Money on Experiences, Not Things